 On my birthday I am wiping the butt of a two year old named Ava as her mom asks me how old I’m turning.
 I think she is about 29, and I’m 22, and this is way before the Taylor Swift song.
 I pass out cups of milk to 5 starving, wailing toddlers as Ava’s mom watches me.
-One boy knocks his milk over immediately and throws himself into the floor, convulsing with tears.
+One boy knocks his milk over immediately and throws himself onto the floor, convulsing with tears.
 He is at that terrifying age where he’s not verbal, but seems to understand everything and sometimes just gives me these “looks”.
-During this time period I learned how truly very long a period of five minutes could turn out to be.
+During this time period I learn how truly very long a period of five minutes can be.

-As I work at Napa Valley Lodge I have also decided that it’s a good idea for me to try to teach elementary school.
+As I work at Napa Valley Lodge I also decide that it’s a good idea for me to try to teach elementary school.
 This is primarily because I do not like teaching preschool, both because of the ages of the children and because the pay is not enough for me to afford a studio appointment with four girls names Brittany in downtown Oakland.
 So I am spending Tuesdays in Vallejo learning about elementary literacy and planning instruction.
 In July of 2011, I nearly break down in the Mare Island Elementary School Library upon realizing I was taught to read using the “whole language” approach in the mid nineties, and I botch a partner activity where we alternate reading each component sound in a word.
 I can’t segment or blend, and I’m tearing up.
 I become irate with my father who has had probably the most solid phonics instruction of any one I’ve ever met.
 He didn’t even flinch when I started giving him a bunch of CVC words and asked him to segment them.
 In fact, I think he was cutting up an orange at the time, and very nonchalantly putting some slices in a bowl, while eating some others.
-He was lucky enough to go to elementary school in the fifties- I was lucky enough to know that California schools are in the toilet anyway and standard won’t be that high.
+He was lucky enough to go to elementary school in the fifties- I am lucky enough to capitalize on the sad misfortune of California public schools and use it to my advantage.

 I’m also lucky enough at this time to own enough Anthropologie skirts (thanks mom) to be taken somewhat seriously by prospective employers.
 Resume in hand, I parade down to the local (rural) elementary school and ASK them for a job (Mt.
 George on Second Avenue, Napa people).
 They say yes.
 I’m an aide in kindergarten, where I watch a first year teacher go down like a sinking ship due to abysmal classroom management.
 Sometimes I cry in my car.
 Sometimes I smirk knowingly with the parents.
 Sometimes I drink my Starbucks through a straw like Anna, the older, cooler aide.
 Sometimes I go to my teacher classes and carefully recount the days’ horrors.
 Other times I eavesdrop on people in the special education program extolling the virtues of the”paper trail,” and these are the times, more than any other, when I still feel like a little girl.
 I have no confidence in my ability to leave a paper trail, only in my ability to complete nightly reading assignments and drink vodka with orange.